Who do I contact in regards to obtaining used railroad ties?

 I want to take photos on the railroad tracks.
 Is this OK?

 No, it is not safe to be on or near the tracks!
 The railroad tracks are private property so using the tracks as a site for photography or other reasons is trespassing.
 We take this very seriously because it is the safety of our community and our employees that is at stake.
 Please stay off the tracks and learn more about railroad safety on the Operation Lifesaver website.

 What other railroads does TC&W connect with?

 Canadian Pacific Railway, Union Pacific Railroad Company, BNSF Railway, and CN Railway are our Class 1 railroad connections.
 We also connect with Minnesota Commercial Railway.

 What communities do TC&W, MPL and SMRR serve?

 TC&W serves Western and Central Minnesota, including Ortonville, Appleton, Milan, North Watson, Montevideo, Wegdahl, Granite Falls, Minnesota Falls, Sacred Heart, Renville, Ruebel, Danube, Olivia, Bird Island, Hector, Buffalo Lake, Stewart, Browntown, Glencoe, Plato, Norwood, Bongards, Cologne, Jonathan, and Chanhassen, with access to a number of industries in Minneapolis and St. Paul.
 Minnesota communities served by MPL include Wood Lake, Echo, Belview, Delhi, North Redwood Falls, Morton, Franklin, Fairfax, Gibbon, Winthrop, Gaylord, Arlington, Green Isle and Hamburg.
-In South Dakota, SMRR operates to Milbank, Corona, Wilmot, Peever and Sisseton.
+South Dakota communities SMRR operates through include Milbank, Corona, Wilmot, Peever and Sisseton.

 What products do our customers ship?

 Our customers ship organic grains, corn, soybeans, wheat, oats, sugar, sugarbeet pulp pellets, molasses, canned and frozen vegetables, ethanol, DDG’s, crushed rock, coal, metals, plastics, fuel oil, machinery, lumber and other forest products, manufactured goods, fertilizers, salt and much more.
 Please contact us to learn more about what we can move for you.

 How frequently does a train run?